 “Teachers are in an important position to support teens’ mental health,” says McClintock.
 It can be as simple as helping students see the connection between their mental health and academics.

-At Ohio Virtual Academy, eighth grade math teacher Kimberly Palocsay uses EVERFI’s free online curriculum Understanding Mental Wellness, previously known as Mental Wellness Basics, to check in with her students and give them the language they need to discuss mental health.
+At Ohio Virtual Academy, eighth grade math teacher Kimberly Palocsay uses EVERFI’s free online curriculum Understanding Mental Wellness to check in with her students and give them the language they need to discuss mental health.
 The curriculum consists of six self-paced activities that take about 15 minutes each.
 Palocsay uses the program’s framework as a tool for talking about mental health for an entire semester.
-And she predicts her students will use it for long after too.
+And she predicts her students will use it long after too.
+It’s a program you can trust, having recently been awarded the ISTE Seal and Digital Promise Product certification, indicating the lessons are high-quality and research-based.

 After completing the Understanding Mental Wellness curriculum, Palocsay says her students are able to think more critically about their feelings and actions.
 The curriculum gives her vocabulary to use when checking in with her students.
 “Once kids can name something, it becomes easier to understand and relate to,” Palocsay says.
 “And for mental health, this can be a really important way to reduce stigma.”